companieshouse/accounts-user-api/docs/endpoint-documentation.md

 - **Responses:**
     - `200`: Success.
 Returns the user resource.
     - `400`: Bad request.
 The request body has errors.
+    - `401`: Unauthorized.
+OAuth token not used.
+    - `403`: Forbidden.
+User does not have the required permission.
     - `500`: Internal Server Error.
 - **Security:**
     - API Key authentication is required for accessing the endpoints.
 Provide the API Key in the `Authorization` header.